 My 3D printed keyboard!

-This keyboard is even weirder than the last!
+This new keyboard is even weirder than the last!
 It is based on this, but a little bit modified and upgraded!
 Just like my previous keyboard, it's be in 2 pieces and tilted.
 But the big difference is, the left and the right piece don't act as independent keyboards; they are connected and act as one!
 This makes it more reliable!

 I used keycaps from a fake mechanical keyboard which is not being used any more!
 It is a rubber dome keyboard but with Cherry-compatible stems, it's kinda weird actually!
 I also printed some custom keycaps for the thumb cluster!

 I originally wanted to make it a white frame with grey keycaps, but now when I've added Fischertechnik and black keycaps, white looks ugly!
 So I decided to reprint it in black!

 How much it cost: